Saturation property fails for Schubert coefficients: Introduction

 Here the direction \. $\Leftarrow$ \. follows easily from the saturation property, while the direction \. $\Rightarrow$ \. requires further work.
 This \emph{uniqueness property} \ts was also generalized in several ways, notably in \cite{BKR12}.

 In the negative direction, there is a large number of counterexamples to the saturation property for various extensions of LR coefficients that are scattered across the literature.
 For example, it was shown by \`Elashvili \cite{Ela92} that the saturation fails for root system~$B$ (explaining the factor of~$2$ in \cite{BK10,KM08}), see also \cite[p.~340]{Zel99} and \cite[$\S$4.2]{DM06}.
 Similarly, Buch observed that the saturation property easily fails for the $K$-theoretic generalization \cite[p.~71]{Buch02}.
-Most recently, Yadav, Yong and the second author noted that the saturation fails for Schur $P$-polynomials \cite[Remark~7.7]{RYY22}; see also \cite[$\S$7.4]{CR23} for a larger example in the geometric context.
+Most recently, the second author, Yadav, and Yong noted that the saturation fails for Schur $P$-polynomials \cite[Remark~7.7]{RYY22}; see also \cite[$\S$7.4]{CR23} for a larger example in the geometric context.

-For \emph{Kronecker coefficients}, which famously generalize the LR~coefficients, the saturation property fails already for the two row partitions, see e.g.\ \cite[Ex.~2]{Ros01}.
+For \emph{Kronecker coefficients}, which famously generalize the LR~coefficients, the semigroup property was established in \cite{CHM07}.
+However, the saturation property fails already for the two row partitions, see e.g.\ \cite[Ex.~2]{Ros01}.
 Because of their crucial role in \emph{Geometric Complexity Theory} (GCT), Mulmuley stated a weak version of the property \cite[$\S$1.6]{Mul09}.
 Soon after, Briand, Orellana and Rosas \cite{BOR09}, disproved Mulmuley's weak version.
 Curiously, a version of the uniqueness property \eqref{eq:Fulton} continues to hold for Kronecker coefficients, see \cite{SS16} and references therein.

 Finally, for \emph{reduced Kronecker coefficients}, the saturation property was conjectured independently by Kirillov \cite[Conj.~2.33]{Kir04} and Klyachko \cite[Conj.~6.2.4]{Kly04}.
 These constants occupy an intermediate place between LR and Kronecker coefficients, as they generalize the former and are a special case of the latter.
-Only recently, Panova and the first author constructed a large family of counterexamples in this case \cite{PP20}; see also~$\S$\ref{ss:finrem-sat-other} for the computational complexity context.
+Only recently, the first author and Panova constructed a large family of counterexamples in this case \cite{PP20}; see also~$\S$\ref{ss:finrem-sat-other} for the computational complexity context.